 The International Fund for Animal Welfare (IFAW) in coalition with World Wildlife Fund (WWF), The Global Federation of Animal Sanctuaries (GFAS), Humane Society of the United States (HSUS), Born Free USA (BFUSA), The Fund for Animals (“The Fund”) and Big Cat Rescue (BCR, “Petitioners”) submitted a petition to the USDA Department of Agriculture March 31, 2015 to prohibit public contact with big cats, bears and non-human primates.
 In summary, the petition declares that handling of these species is unsafe, inhumane, and should be prohibited regardless of licensing status and age of the animal.
 The petition also states that allowing handling of these animals is undermining efforts to conserve endangered species.

-The Big Cat Public Safety Act H.R.
-1818 is a federal bill that if enacted, will prohibit private ownership of exotic big cats throughout the United States, and stop the problems with unregulated breeding.
+The Big Cat Public Safety Act is a federal bill that if enacted, will prohibit private ownership of exotic big cats throughout the United States, and stop the problems with unregulated breeding.
 Advocating for this law to pass by calling or emailing local congressional bodies is the best way to gain support.
-To learn more about this law, and how to ask your local congressman to support it please visit: Turpentine Creek and H.R.
-1818
+To learn more about this law, and how to ask your local congressman to support it please visit: Turpentine Creek’s Advocacy Page